-The Community and Family Medicine Clinical Research Unit (CFM-CRU) has the mandate to support and oversee research conducted by faculty within Duke Community and Family Medicine.
+The Department of Community and Family Medicine's Clinical Research Unit (CFM-CRU) has the mandate to support and oversee research conducted by faculty within the department.
 Research protocols within the CFM-CRU involve a broad spectrum of activities including community interventions, observational epidemiologic studies, behavioral interventions, retrospective chart reviews and data analysis, educational research, and health services research.
 CFM-CRU has responsibility for the scientific integrity, quality, academic productivity, regulatory compliance, and financial accountability of clinical research conducted within the department.

 Specific functions of the CFM-CRU include:

 - Reviewing protocols for scientific feasibility and alignment with the academic mission of the department.

 - Providing assistance and oversight for budget development and contract negotiations.

 - Providing education, training, and updates to research staff and faculty.

 - Ensuring regulatory compliance with federal and institutional policies.